Wormnest/wormai/readme.txt

 ------------
 WormAI started as a fork of WrightAI and currently also supports only pax air transport.
 Other types of transport are planned for a future release.
-Several improvements to the original code have been made to make it stand out enough to release it.
+A lot of changes and improvements to the original code have been made since then.
+It should do fairly well as long as you allow a reasonable amount of aircraft and haven't turned on infrastruture maintenance.

 License: see license.txt
 Discussion topic: http://www.tt-forums.net/viewtopic.php?f=65&t=67167